 - If you ever used a Mac computer, you’re certainly familiar with Finder.

-- However, users reported issues with Finder, and according to them, it seems that Finder isn’t responding in some cases.
+- However, users reported issues with Finder, and according to them, it seems that the tool isn’t responding in some cases.

 Finder is an essential application on macOS, and it’s used to manage both files and directories.
 However, issues with Finder can sometimes occur.